pixcraft-io/TJML-framework/README.md

-# ampier email framework
+# TJML email framework
 It is an email framework that enables quick and convenient creation of cross-platform AMP and HTML emails with the help of TJML — an xml-like markup language.

-### Email Coding Optimization with Ampier
+### Email Coding Optimization with TJML
 * automated HTML and AMP email creation from TJML code,
 * 50% faster HTML coding, as compared to regular email HTML coding,
 * looser skill requirements for frontend developers and HTML coders,
 * emails that respond correctly and immediately to screen size change, **including the cases when media queries are not used**,
 * emails that are displayed properly in Microsoft Outlook (2003-2020), as well as in outdated email clients, such as Lotus mail.

-### Additional Tools Available in the Ampier Email Interface
+### Additional Tools Available in the TJML framework Interface
 * dark mode check,
 * code compression,
 * responsive design preview,